SoumyaShahh/spotify-etl-aws-pipeline/README.md

 ## 📝 Notes

+Originally built with live Spotify API integration using Spotipy and AWS Lambda.
-Spotify restricted playlist API access for development mode apps in early 2026.
-This project uses the [Kaggle Spotify Tracks Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset) which has the same data structure.
-The pipeline is fully compatible with live Spotify API data.
+Due to Spotify's API access restrictions introduced in February 2026 for development mode apps, the pipeline was adapted to use the Kaggle Spotify Tracks Dataset which mirrors the exact same data structure.
+The pipeline architecture is fully compatible with live Spotify API data — only the ingestion script would need updating once API access is restored.

 ---

-*Built with ❤️ by Soumya Shah | [GitHub](https://github.com/SoumyaShahh)*
+*Built with ❤️ by Soumya Shah*